Skip to Main Content

 Publication Date: 2012

-The Seventh Seal "After a decade of battling in the Crusades, a knight challenges Death to a fateful game of chess"--Container.
+"After a decade of battling in the Crusades, a knight challenges Death to a fateful game of chess"--Container.

 In medieval Sweden a knight returns from war only to find a ravaged homeland.
 He meets up with a group of travelling players and eventually confronts the embodiment of death with whom he engages in a game of chess for his life.
 The knight and Death play as the cultural turmoil envelopes the people around them as they try, in different ways, to deal with the upheaval the plague has caused.